MarkBind/markbind/docs/devGuide/design/projectStructure.md

 <div class="lead">

-This page gives you an overview of the MarkBind's internal design.
+This page gives you an overview of the MarkBind's internal project structure.
 </div>

-## Project structure
+## Packages

 The MarkBind project is developed in a monorepo ([MarkBind/markbind](https://github.com/MarkBind/markbind)) of 4 packages: